music-suite/music-suite/docs/src/User-Guide.md

 [ [x,y,z] | x <- [c] | y <- [d,e] | z <- [f,g] ]
 ```

+TODO we should never see Music/StandardNote in the user guide (specific/nice-looking types instead).
+The only purpose of Music/StandardNote is to be defaults/final objects.

 ```music+haskell
 inspectableToMusic @(Voice [StandardNote]) $